joebertj/katacoda-scenarios/centreon/step2.md

 `exit 1`{{execute}}

+It should look like this:

+`echo "OK - service is up"
+exit 1`

 Switch to command mode by hitting <kbd>ESC</kbd> or `jj`{{execute}} and save and exit `:wq`{{execute}}

 Now run your script again: